chevron_left Back to Owner advice

 How to finance a purchase of a holiday let

-Whilst most costs associated with raising finance are allowable, if the purchase is structured correctly, there may be ways to obtain tax relief on interest payments that were previously treated as non-allowable domestic mortgages on your private house.
+Whilst most costs associated with raising finance are allowable, if the purchase is structured correctly, there may be ways to obtain tax relief on interest payments previously treated as non-allowable domestic mortgages on your private house.

 Are you thinking of purchasing a holiday let?